On this page

 The university normally advertises position vacancies in both internal and external publications.
 External postings are advertised in local, regional, and occasionally, national newspapers or publications, appropriate professional and trade journals, and targeted internet sites.
 Some vacancies can also be posted for current WSU employees only and are posted on WSU’s employment website.

 The hiring process begins when the employing department submits a position posting via online applicant tracking system.
-Prior to submission to Human Resources, the position must be approved by the hiring manager, the appropriate administrative authority and the Office of Equity and Inclusion.
+Prior to submission to Human Resources, the position must be approved by the hiring manager and the appropriate administrative authority.
 Title, salary, position description and job requirements, and advertising for the vacancy must be approved through Human Resources.

-Hiring practices for unclassified positions are somewhat decentralized and are filled in compliance with Office of Equity and Inclusion goals and objectives of the university and with the involvement of the hiring department and appointed search committee.
+Hiring practices for unclassified positions are somewhat decentralized and are filled in compliance with the EEO goals and objectives of the university and with the involvement of the hiring department and appointed search committee.

 Screening procedures, such as testing and interviewing, are consistent with applicable laws and best practices.